gu-gridh/arosenius-api/README.md

 ## Images

-Images are handled through the (https://github.com/sydneystockholm/imgr)[IMGR framework] via Express.js.
+Images are handled through the (IMGR framework)[https://github.com/sydneystockholm/imgr] via Express.js.

 The server can serve images in different resolutions which is defined in the url.
 For example, the image privat_diabilder_1904_007.jpg can be access in full resolution via http://cdh-vir-1.it.gu.se:8004/images/privat_diabilder_1904_007.jpg and in max 1600px resolution via the url http://cdh-vir-1.it.gu.se:8004/images/1600x/privat_diabilder_1904_007.jpg

 Images are kept in the `/appl/cdh/arosenius-imagedata` folder on the server.
 Resized images are kept in the `imgr` subfolder for caching purpose.

+## Users

+Users are defined in the `users.js` file.
+All users have the same privileges.